March 16, 2020

 The relationship between mental health and substance use is complex.
 Flourishing mental health is no guarantee that a person will never use alcohol and other drugs or potentially become dependent on them.1 And not everyone with mental health issues is unhappy or uses alcohol or other drugs.

-Yet for some people mental health problems and substance use or dependency can occur at the same time and have an interconnected two-way relationship.
-But the complexity of how mental health and dependency interact mean that even if one is diagnosed before the other, it can be difficult – sometimes impossible – to establish cause and effect.2
+Yet for some people mental health conditions and substance use or dependence can occur at the same time and have an interconnected two-way relationship.
+But the complexity of how mental health and a drug dependence interact mean that even if one is diagnosed before the other, it can be difficult – sometimes impossible – to establish cause and effect.2

 Sometimes people might turn to alcohol and other drugs to self-manage mental health issues such as insomnia, depression and anxiety.
 But over time, substance use can also lead to long-term changes in brain chemistry.
 Alcohol and other drug use, especially heavy or long-term use, can alter levels of naturally occurring hormones such as dopamine and serotonin, resulting in mental health issues like depression or anxiety.

-This relationship is so complex, in part because substance use and mental disorders can have overlapping biological and environmental causes.
+This relationship is so complex, in part because substance use and mental health conditions can have overlapping biological and environmental causes.
 These underlying causes depend on a range of genetic, environmental and developmental factors that can all influence each other.
-This means the reasons for taking drugs, and their chances of becoming drug dependent because of changes in brain chemistry, are different for everyone.
+This means the reasons for taking drugs, and the chances of becoming drug dependent because of changes in brain chemistry, are different for everyone.

 Drug dependence and mental health issues both emerge within a complex interactive system including the specific drug, the person using it, their current and historical environment, and a variety of other life circumstances.2

-Factors such as stressful environments, poor social supports, family history, and early exposure to drug use all play a part in increasing a person’s risks of experiencing a drug dependency.3 Stress and trauma particularly, and especially in early childhood, play a significant role in contributing to the likelihood of a person becoming drug dependent and/or developing mental health problems.
+Factors such as stressful environments, poor social supports, family history, and early exposure to drug use all play a part in increasing a person’s risks of experiencing a drug dependence.3 Stress and trauma particularly, and especially in early childhood, play a significant role in contributing to the likelihood of a person becoming dependent on drugs and/or developing a mental health condition.